9-11 December 2025

 Kinya Ichikawa

-3DIC Research Lab LLC
+3DIC Research Lab

 Kinya Ichikawa retired from TSMC Japan 3DIC R&D Center Inc. as Technical Director in September 2024 and subsequently founded 3DIC Research Lab LLC, providing technical consulting for Japan’s semiconductor packaging ecosystem.
 At TSMC, he led the establishment of the Tsukuba R&D Center, aligned R&D with Taiwan headquarters, and managed NEDO project planning and execution.
 Before joining TSMC, he directed a joint development project at Nichia Corporation with European partners on next-generation high-definition micro-LED headlamps, which entered mass production in 2024.
 Earlier, he spent 24 years at Intel, pioneering FCBGA (OLGA) and EMIB technologies.